White Hat SEO or Black? Search Engine Optimization 101 Basics

 - Purchasing backlinks in hopes of increased site link exposure

-Using black hat techniques to optimize a website often results in poor user experience.
-While there is evidence to suggest they can get results in the short-term, these efforts usually fall flat once Google catches onto them.
+Using black hat SEO tactics to optimize a website often results in poor user experience.
+While there is evidence to suggest they can get results in the short term, these efforts usually fall flat once Google catches onto them.
 This often means your site pages will lose rankings or even get de-indexed entirely, depending on the severity.
 Are the short-term payoffs worth the risk compared to white hat SEO?

 Grey Hat SEO: The Middle Ground or a Slippery Slope?